 During casting, if the caster speaks to communicate in-character (i.e., anything other than the reading of the spell, the RP of timed casting, or an out-of-character necessity), fights, actively blocks something, moves (or is moved) more than 12 inches from their starting position, or is hit by a weapon (including shafts) the spell is negated.
+If a weapon or shield wielded by the caster is hit, that counts as being hit by a weapon.
 If the caster wishes, they may then begin the spell again from the beginning.